You’ve likely heard about Stitch Fix, the online subscription clothing service. It’s piqued my interest for years. Check out my review of Stitch Fix.

 - Pack the returns in the prepaid mailing bag and drop it in the mail within 3 business days.

-Want to try Stitch Fix Risk Free?
+Want to try Stitch Fix?
 Here’s what to do:

-- Sign up here. – This is my referral link, which will give me Stitch Fix credits and let you try it out risk free (that means no $20 styling fee!)
+- Sign up here. – This is a referral link, which will give my family Stitch Fix credits and let you in on their current special promotion.

 - Complete your style profile.